dessertj/dessertj-core/README.md

 Typically each library comes with a bunch of dependencies.
 Even worse, some frameworks (i. e.
 Spring Boot) initialize and start services if some library appears on the class-path.
 Let's say you want to convert an CSV file to XML.
-Therefore you want to use the corresponding item-reader and -writer of Spring Batch without all the overhead of the framework.
+Therefore, you want to use the corresponding item-reader and -writer of Spring Batch without all the overhead of the framework.
 To find out what dependencies you need for that case you could use the following code: